Human Wrecking Balls: Details

-Martial Artists and breaking champions Craig and Paul Pumphrey demolish everything from boats and cars to houses using only their bare hands.
+Martial artists and breaking champions Craig and Paul Pumphrey demolish everything from boats and cars to houses using only their bare hands.
 For each challenge, they join forces with a team of experts in material science and engineering to review the object of their destruction from every possible angle before taking it apart, using physics and know-how to determine the most effective approach.
 The duo also enjoys a little friendly competition throughout the challenges.
 Each Human Wrecking Balls episode revealed the final outcome of the Pumphrey’s ripping and smashing, as well as the various experiments they put to the test.

 Each episode contained a "Challenge" in which the Pumphrey brothers compete to either do or not do the episode's "Big Break".
-The big break was what Chad considers being the most difficult thing for a human to break.
+The big break was what Chad considers the most difficult thing for a human to break.
 The only time the winner of the challenge got to do something other than the big break was in "Trashing Hotel California" when the winner got to throw the television out the window.
 The first Episode of Season 2 saw a different format, where the loser had to do the "Big Break".
 (Even though Paul lost the challenge, but due to an injury while breaking the big propeller Craig did it instead.)